JoshMermel/JoshMermel.github.io/_posts/2015-09-12-Introduction-To-Siteswap.md

 # Validation of Vanilla Siteswaps

+# Generating new site

 ## Add 1 to Every Number

 ## Add Pattern Length to one number

 ## Swap sites of two numbers

+## Extending to Multiplex Siteswaps

+## Extending to Sync Siteswaps

+# Understanding Transitions

+## Entry + Exit is a valid siteswap

+## Computing Transitions between Vanilla Siteswap

-# Extending to Multiplex Siteswaps
+## Extending to Multiplex Siteswaps

-# Extending to Sync Sitweswaps
+## Extending to Sync Siteswaps